Rastislalić noble family

 The Rastislalić family (Растислалић) was a Serbian noble family that held lands in the Braničevo region of Serbia in the 14th century, initially under the Serbian crown and later under the Hungarian.
-They held Braničevo and Kučevo.
+They held župas of Braničevo and Kučevo.

 History

 During the rule of Stefan Uroš IV Dušan 'the Mighty' (r.
-1331-1355), Branko (d.
-1352) gained control of the Braničevo region, he was accidentally killed during a hunt by voivode Vuk Kosača, his relatives later avenged his death in 1359, when they murdered Vuk.
-The feud continued between the two families, Stefan Uroš V 'the Weak' was at war with Tsar Symeon, the Rastislalići turned to the other side of the Danube, where Hungarian-ruled territory in Mačva was held by Ban Nicholas I Garay.
+1331-1355), Branko Rastislalić (d.
+1352) gained control of the Braničevo region.
+He was accidentally killed in a hunting accident by voivode Vuk Kosača, starting a feud between the two families.
+His relatives avenged his death in 1359, when they murdered Vuk.

+Over the years, the feud continued between the two families.
+While Emperor Stefan Uroš V 'the Weak' was at war with the self-proclaimed Emperor of Serbs and Greeks — Simeon Uroš Nemanjić, the Rastislalić turned to the other side of the Danube, where Hungarian-ruled territory in Mačva was held by Ban Nicholas I Garay.
 A Hungarian band was sent to take care of the enemies in Braničevo, and they became vassals of the Kingdom of Hungary.
 In 1359, perhaps at their invitation, Louis I of Hungary marched into Serbia and defeated Uroš V.

-Radič Branković was the last feudal lord; he was evicted in 1379 by Knez Lazar who issued a military action against him.
+Radič Branković was the last landed feudal lord of this family; he was evicted in 1379 by Knez Lazar who invaded Braničevo, after conquering lands of Nikola Altomanović and consolidated the power of Moravian Serbia.

-The family also issued a regional currency, the "Helmet dinars" one of only three to be created prior to the end of the Serbian Empire in 1371.
+The family issued a regional currency, the "Helmet dinars" one of only three to be created prior to the end of the Serbian Empire in 1371.